|Vice Chancellor for Research:

 All required application materials are available on the Graduate School web site: www.mtech.edu/academics/gradschool/.
 To request information contact our office at (406) 496-4304, 1-800-445-8324, menu choice 6; fax: (406) 496-4710; e-mail: email@example.com.

-- Application Fee: The application form must be accompanied by a nonrefundable check or money order payable to Montana Tech in the amount of $30.00 (subject to change).
+- Application Fee: The application form must be accompanied by a nonrefundable on-line payment, check or money order payable to Montana Tech in the amount of $50.00 (subject to change).
 An application will not be processed until the application fee is received.
 This fee expires after one year.

-- Reference Forms: Three references are required and are included in the application packet.
-The forms must be received by the Graduate School directly from the reference or in a sealed envelope with the reference’s signature over the seal.
+- References: Three references are required.
+They may be provided using the Reference Form available on the web site or as a signed letter.
+The references must be received by the Graduate School directly from the reference (via mail or email) or in a sealed envelope with the reference’s signature over the seal.
 References from relatives are not acceptable.
+Applicants are encouraged to request references from individuals who can assess their attributes applicable to graduate study and their potential for success in graduate study.

-- Mandatory General Examination: The GRE General Test is required for admission for most programs with the exception of Industrial Hygiene Online, Project Engineering and Management, Electrical Engineering, General Engineering, Mining Engineering, and Petroleum Engineering.
+- GRE® Test: The GRE General Test is required for admission to many programs, with the exception of Industrial Hygiene Online, Project Engineering and Management, Mining Engineering, and Petroleum Engineering.
 Applicants taking the GRE General Test should instruct the Educational Testing Service to submit official scores to the Graduate Studies Office (Institutional Code is 4487).
 Montana Tech does not require GRE Subject Tests.

-- Immunization Records: If you were born after December 31, 1956, submit proof of two separate doses of measles and rubella immunization (MMR) by immunization record or a physician’s record of diagnosis (with day/month/year of immunization and signature or initials of doctor or nurse).
-Students enrolled exclusively in distance-delivered courses are exempt from the measles requirements.
+- Immunization Records: If you were born after December 31, 1956, submit proof of two separate doses of measles and rubella immunization (MMR) by immunization record or a physician’s record of diagnosis (with day, month, and year of immunization and signature or initials of doctor or nurse).
+Students enrolled exclusively in distance-delivered courses are exempt from the immunization requirements.

 - Applicants who are citizens of countries other than Australia, Canada, England, Ireland, New Zealand, Scotland, or Wales are required to certify English proficiency by supplying one of the following:

-- Official TOEFL (Test of English as a Foreign language) score report showing a minimum score of 78 Internet based, 547 paper-based or 210 computer-based.
-Please obtain information concerning this test at www.ets.org/toefl.
+- Official TOEFL (Test of English as a Foreign language) score report showing a minimum score of 78 IBT.
+(The Materials Science Phd Program requires a score of 90 IBT) Please obtain information concerning this test at www.ets.org/toefl.

 - Official IELTS score report showing a minimum score of 6.5.
-Please obtain all information concerning this test at www.ielts.org.
+(The Materials Science PhD Program requires a score 7.0) Please obtain all information concerning this test at www.ielts.org.

-- Certification of successful completion of ELS Language Centers level 109.
-Please obtain all information concerning ELS from: ELS Language Centers, Executive Offices, 57961 Buckingham Parkway, Culver City, CA 90230, U.S.A
+- Certification of successful completion of ELS Language Centers level 112.
+Please obtain all information concerning ELS from: ELS Language Centers, http://www.els.edu/en.

-- Students transferring to Montana Tech after one (or more) year of full-time enrollment at a college/university in the United States may satisfy this requirement by providing at least two letters of recommendation from faculty members regarding proficiency in English language skills.
+- Students transferring to Montana Tech after one (or more) year of full-time enrollment at a college/university in the United States may satisfy this requirement by providing at least two letters of recommendation from faculty members regarding proficiency in English language skills, along with their academic transcript from that campus.

-- Statement of Financial Support: An original, current, certified financial statement (in English) from your bank/sponsor must verify that funding will be available to cover estimated expenses of at least $33,916.00 (U.S. Dollars) while attending Montana Tech.
-NOTE: The financial statement should cover expenses for dependents accompanying you to the United States by certifying an additional $4,200.00 for your spouse, and $1,200.00 for each child.
-This documentation is required.
+- Statement of Financial Support: An original, current, certified financial statement (in English) from your bank/sponsor must verify that funding will be available to cover estimated expenses associated with living in Butte and studying at Montana Tech.
+The current amount can be found by contacting the Graduate School at firstname.lastname@example.org.
+This documentation is required as soon as admission is offered and before a visa can be requested.

-- Immunization Records: A physician-validated certification on medical stationery, Montana Tech’s International Student Health Form or the World Health Organization Certificate showing immunization for rubella, measles (two doses of measles vaccine after 1st birthday, including month, day, and year) and a recent (within the last year) skin test for tuberculosis.
+- Immunization Records: A physician-validated certification on medical stationary, Montana Tech’s International Student Health Form or the World Health Organization Certificate showing immunization for rubella, measles (two doses of measles vaccine after 1st birthday, including month, day, and year), tetanus, diptheria, and a recent (within the last year) skin test for tuberculosis.
 Each of these must be identified on the record in English and must be signed by a physician or registered nurse and include month, day, and year of each immunization.
+Immunization records are required before a visa will be provided.

 - Medical Health Insurance: For enrollment in classes, proof of medical health insurance is required for all international students.
-Students without such insurance or with inadequate coverage will be required to obtain medical health coverage through a campus approved policy.
+Students without such insurance or with inadequate coverage will be required to obtain medical health coverage through a campus-approved policy.
 Students are automatically enrolled in the campus insurance plan, and the premium for coverage is added to tuition.
-Students showing proof of adequate coverage may request a waiver of the campus insurance by contacting the Student Life Office.
+Students showing proof of adequate coverage may request a waiver.

 Application Procedures (Re-Admission) - Former Student